Given AB Sugar owns some of Czarnikow Group Limited, how can I be sure BS can't influence CGL or see my pricing decisions?

 The contract can only be signed up to in 50 tonne parcels, so given the requirement to put no more than 10% of your CTE onto the pilot, you must hold at least 500t of CTE to participate this year.

 Will I get any training on the Czarnikow app ahead of the pricing window going live?

 Czarnikow will arrange a webinar for those growers who have novated contracts in order provide training and to answer specific questions prior to the pilot going live.
-This will be some time towards the end of the year.
+This is planned for late November.

 How will my LDA, levy etc be paid on tonnage on the futures contract?

 All other payments, aside from the beet value on this contract, will come directly for British Sugar as usual.